Corded vs. Cordless Portable Car Vacuums: Which is Better for Pet Owners?

 • The 'Just Need to Grab and Go' Scenario: For quick spills, cookie crumbs, or a light dusting of sand after a beach trip, a cordless is your best bet.
 It's the convenience factor.
 Pull it out of the console, zap the mess, and put it back.
 Cordless vacuums are typically better utilized for quick cleanups.

 • Power Outlet Availability: This is the obvious one.
 If you plan on cleaning your car at home, you've got power.
 If you're more likely to need to clean it up at the grocery store parking lot, a cordless is your only option.
-My dad learned this the hard way when he bought a powerful corded unit and then realized he had no way to plug it in anywhere but his garage.
+It's an easy lesson to learn the hard way: buy a powerful corded unit and then realize there's no way to plug it in anywhere but the garage.

 Making the Right Choice